Audience divided in 3 groups and say out loud: 1) poire" 2)pomme" and "courgette" 3) and 4)"This is a world or Sinners and Dimmers" when directed.

 the elusive lightbulb with 1200 lumens.

-variate the frequency
+I can variate the frequency!

 Which

-Doubling input voltage frequency
+Doubling input roaming voltage frequency

 and lowering the Amps